Andrew Chael in 2024

-I am a fellow at the Princeton University Gravity Initiative.
+I am an associate research scholar at the Princeton University Gravity Initiative.
 From 2019-2022 I was a NASA Hubble Fellowship Program (NHFP) Einstein Fellow at the Princeton Center for Theoretical Science.
-I am a member of the Event Horizon Telescope (EHT) collaboration.
+I am a leading member of the international Event Horizon Telescope (EHT) collaboration, and an elected member of the EHT collaboration Science Board.

 I study the extreme environments just outside the event horizons of supermassive black holes, particularly in the galactic center Sgr A* and M87.
-I use supercomputer simulations to study the flow of plasma as it falls into the black hole and is launched outward in relativistic jets.
-I also develop new approaches for testing theoretical predictions with new methods of imaging these black holes with the EHT.
+I use analytic theory and supercomputer simulations to study the flow of plasma around black holes as it spirals toward the event horizon and is launched outward in relativistic jets.
+To connect theory and simulation to direct observations, I develop new approaches for imaging and modeling black holes with EHT and multi-wavelength data.

-I grew up in Albuquerque, New Mexico.
-I received a BA in Physics with a secondary concentration in Medieval studies from Carleton College in 2013, and I earned a Ph.D. in Physics from Harvard University in 2019.
-At Harvard, I worked at the Black Hole Initiative; I was advised by Ramesh Narayan, Shep Doeleman and Michael Johnson.
+I grew up in Albuquerque, New Mexico, and received a BA in Physics with a secondary concentration in Medieval studies from Carleton College in 2013.
+I earned my Ph.D. in Physics from Harvard University in 2019.
+At Harvard, I worked at the interdisciplinary Black Hole Initiative and was advised by Prof. Ramesh Narayan.

 I am a proud member of the Astronomy and Astrophysics Outlist of LGBTQIA+ members of the astronomical community.